Rajasthan CM Ashok Gehlot says he has majority, to call assembly session soon

 "Those who have gone to court, those who have strayed, their only point is whether the disqualification notices served to them were justified.
 It has nothing to do with the anti-defection law," Gehlot said.

-The chief minister added that an Assembly session would be convened soon and expressed confidence that his government has a majority.
+The Chief Minister added that an Assembly session would be convened soon and expressed confidence that his government has a majority.
 "All Congress MLAs are united," he said.
 "Those who have gone to court, those who have strayed, their only point is whether the disqualification notices served to them were justified.
 It has nothing to do with the anti-defection law."

 The Congress government in Rajasthan has been on the brink of collapse since Pilot rebelled against Gehlot and proceeded with a few MLAs to Delhi last week.
 Pilot was sacked as the Rajasthan deputy chief minister and as the Congress' state unit chief on July 14.
 The next day, Assembly Speaker CP Joshi disqualified Pilot and 18 other legislators.